alexey-alanreys/jinn-docs/docs/references/log.md

-# Logs Module Reference
+# Log Module Reference

-The **logs** module provides efficient functions for managing trading position records during backtesting and strategy execution.
+The **log** module provides efficient functions for managing trading position records during backtesting and strategy execution.
 All functions are optimized with Numba JIT compilation for maximum performance.

-> **Note:** All code examples assume the module is imported as `logs`.
+> **Note:** All code examples assume the module is imported as `log`.

 ## Table of Contents